NaluKit/nalu-examples/NaluDominoLoginApplication/README.md

 #### The Login example

-Starting the application, the login shell gets visible.
+Starting the application, the login shellCreator gets visible.
 The credentials will not get validate, so enter a string for user-id and password, and press 'Login'.
 The example will a login flag inside the context.

 In case the application gets reloaded, the flag is not and - instead showing the book marked page - the example routes to the login screen.